Skip to Content

 The Biotechnology Laboratory was remodeled with funds from the State and the Howard Hughes Medical Institute.
 The laboratory supports state-of-the-art instruction in Cell Biology, Genetics Laboratory, Immunology, and Biotechnology.
 Major equipment and facilities include, ultrafreezers, walk-in cold room, thermal cyclers, microplate reader, laminar flow hoods, inverted microscopes, and computers.

 The Greenhouse contains one of the largest teaching collections of living plants in California.
 It accommodates plants from 187 plant families and is used by students in introductory as well as advanced botany courses.
 Controlled temperatures and climatic conditions allow a variety of plants to be maintained in the rooms of this Conservatory.
-William Weigle is the Greenhouse Manager.
+Brianne Lee is the Interim Greenhouse Manager.
 The Greenhouse is easily recognizable by the large white dome at the east end.

 The Vascular Plant Herbarium is a collection of dried plant specimens kept for purposes of both teaching and research.
 This facility is the largest of its kind in the California State University System.
 It contains approximately 100,000 specimens of higher plants.
 This collection is available to qualified undergraduate and graduate students, faculty, and visiting investigators.